-- Two sections per slide from the same block:
+- Two serial sections per slide from the same block:

-Extra dry or more complex tissues may require additional time and will incur staff time charges.
+- Extra dry or more complex tissues may require additional time and will incur staff time charges.

 - Multiple sections per slide from multiple blocks are charged the full slide rate per section.
 Additional tech time may be charged for sections that require further handling to fit on a slide.

 - There is a surcharge of $10.00 per block for RNAase free sectioning